 Non-CCC Institutions online/distance education/telecourses may be used on IGETC.
 The same scrutiny should be applied when reviewing these courses as when reviewing other non-CCC courses.
 (See Section 5.2 for guidelines)

-5.5.3 Area 1C: Oral Communication (CSU Only) (Same as Section 6.5)

-Strictly online Oral Communication courses may not be used on IGETC Area 1C, without express permission from the CSU (CSU Only).
-(See Section 10.1.3a) Hybrid-delivery courses may meet the area criteria.
+5.6 Textbooks

+Must be identified in the Course Outline of Record (COR) and published within seven years of the course submission date or clearly identified as a classic in the COR.

+Open Educational Resources (OER), or online texts, are acceptable if they are stable and publicly available as published textbooks, not a list of web links.

+Lab science courses must have a clearly identified Lab Manual included in the COR.

 6.0 Courses Not Appropriate For IGETC